vtereshkov/umka-lang/doc/api.md

 Returned value: `true` if the function has been successfully added.

 ```
-UMKA_API int umkaGetFunc(void *umka, const char *moduleName, const char *funcName,
+UMKA_API bool umkaGetFunc(void *umka, const char *moduleName, const char *fnName,
-                         UmkaStackSlot **params, UmkaStackSlot **result);
+                          UmkaFuncContext *fn);
 ```
 Finds an Umka function that can be called from C/C++ using `umkaCall`.
-Optionally allocates the stack slots for storing the parameters and returned value required by `umkaCall`.

 Parameters:

 * `umka`: Interpreter instance handle
 * `moduleName`: Module name where the function is defined
 * `funcName`: Function name
-* `params`: Pointer to the parameter stack slots to be allocated.
-Can be `NULL`
-* `result`: Pointer to the returned value stack slots to be allocated.
-Can be `NULL`
+* `fn`: Function context to be filled in

-Returned value: Function entry point offset, or -1 if the function was not found.
+Returned value: `true` if the function was found and its context filled.

 ```
-UMKA_API void umkaAllocParams(void *umka, void *closureType,
+UMKA_API void umkaMakeFuncContext(void *umka, void *closureType, int entryOffset,
-                              UmkaStackSlot **params, UmkaStackSlot **result);
+                                  UmkaFuncContext *fn);
 ```
-Allocates the stack slots for storing the parameters and returned value required by `umkaCall`, if they could not be allocated by `umkaGetFunc`.
+Fills in the function context required by `umkaCall`, if it could not be filled in by `umkaGetFunc`.

 Parameters:

 * `umka`: Interpreter instance handle
 * `closureType`: Umka function type.
 Must be obtained by calling `typeptr` and passed to the C/C++ code
-* `params`: Pointer to the parameter stack slots to be allocated
+* `entryOffset`: Function entry point offset
-* `result`: Pointer to the returned value stack slots to be allocated
+* `fn`: Function context to be filled in

 ```
-UMKA_API int umkaCall(void *umka, int entryOffset,
+UMKA_API int umkaCall(void *umka, UmkaFuncContext *fn);
-                      UmkaStackSlot *params, UmkaStackSlot *result);
 ```
 Calls an Umka function.

 Parameters:

 * `umka`: Interpreter instance handle
-* `entryPoint`: Function entry point offset previously obtained by calling `umkaGetFunc`
+* `fn`: Function context previously filled in by `umkaGetFunc` or `umkaMakeFuncContext`
-* `params`: Stack slots occupied by the actual parameters.
-Can be `NULL` if the called function takes to parameters.
-Otherwise, must be pre-allocated by calling either `umkaGetFunc`, or `umkaAllocParams`
-* `result`: Stack slots to be occupied by the returned value.
-Can be `NULL` if the called function returns no value.
-Otherwise, must be pre-allocated by calling either `umkaGetFunc`, or `umkaAllocParams`

-Returned value: 0 if the Umka function returns successfully and no run-time errors are detected, otherwise returns the error code.
+Returned value: 0 if the Umka function returns successfully and no run-time errors are detected, otherwise the error code.

 ```
 static inline UmkaStackSlot *umkaGetParam(UmkaStackSlot *params, int index);